stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 1]
-- Question (yyan11−stat6250): What are observations and variables?
-- Answer (yyan11−stat6250): Rows in the data set are called observations, and columns are called variables.

-[Course Textbook Chapter 1, Problem 2]
-- Question (yyan11−stat6250): What are DATA steps and PROC steps?
-- Answer (yyan11−stat6250): DATA steps typically create or modify SAS data sets.
-PROC steps are pre-written routines that enable you to analyze and process the data in a SAS data set and to present the data in the form of a report.

-[Course Textbook Chapter 1, Problem 3]
-- Question (yyan11−stat6250): What is a variable's type?
-- Answer (yyan11−stat6250): A variable's type is either character or numeric.

-[Course Textbook Chapter 1, Problem 4]
-- Question (yyan11−stat6250): What are Numeric variables?
-- Answer (yyan11−stat6250): Numeric variables, such as Policy and Total (shown below), can contain only numeric values (the digits 0 through 9, +, -, ., and E for scientific notation).

-[Course Textbook Chapter 1, Problem 5]
-- Question (yyan11−stat6250): What are valid variable names?
-- Answer (yyan11−stat6250): Variable names can be 1 to 32 characters long, must begin with a letter (A–Z, either uppercase or lowercase) or an underscore, and can continue with any combination of numbers, letters, or underscores.

-[Course Textbook Chapter 1, Problem 8]
-- Question (yyan11−stat6250): How many bytes in a numeric variable?
-- Answer (yyan11−stat6250): All numeric variables have a default length of 8.

-[Course Textbook Chapter 2, Problem 3]
-- Question (yyan11−stat6250): Does the YEARCUTOFF= option affectdate values that have four-digit years?
-- Answer (yyan11−stat6250): No, the YEARCUTOFF= option doesn't affect date values that have four-digit years.

-[Course Textbook Chapter 2, Problem 7]
-- Question (yyan11−stat6250): How long are Librefs?
-- Answer (yyan11−stat6250): Librefs must be 1 to 8 characters long, must begin with a letter or underscore, and can contain only letters, numbers, or underscores.

-[Course Textbook Chapter 2, Problem 8]
-- Question (yyan11−stat6250): How the YEARCUTOFF= Option Works?
-- Answer (yyan11−stat6250): When a two-digit year value is read, SAS interprets it based on a 100-year span that starts with the YEARCUTOFF= value.

-[Course Textbook Chapter 2, Problem 9]
-- Question (yyan11−stat6250): what is the LIBNAME statement?

-[loading_data_from_remote_Excel_file SAS Recipe (from Week 2 Overview)] Question (yyan11−stat6250): what are macros?

 * *Question (aalshehry−stat6250):* Wht is themaximum number of observations per dataset?
 What about variables/columns?
 - Question (lzhao4−stat6250): Do missing values affect the structure of the data set?
+- Question (yyan11−stat6250): What are observations and variables?
+- Answer (yyan11−stat6250): Rows in the data set are called observations, and columns are called variables.

 [Course Textbook Chapter 1, Problem 2]
 * *Question (aalshehry−stat6250):* Why should we use “run;” steatment many times within SAS program instead of one time at the end?
 * *Answer (aalshehry−stat6250):* The "run;" statement is often not strictly required, as SAS will assume you want to start a new step when it sees data or proc.
 However your code will be clearer and easier to understand if you make the end of each step explicit.
 - Question (lzhao4−stat6250): Add run statement after each program step is an essential?character variable is valid when contains letters and underscores.
+- Question (yyan11−stat6250): What are DATA steps and PROC steps?
+- Answer (yyan11−stat6250): DATA steps typically create or modify SAS data sets.
+PROC steps are pre-written routines that enable you to analyze and process the data in a SAS data set and to present the data in the form of a report.